systemd/mkosi/mkosi.md

   each build in a series will have a version number one higher then the previous one.

+`--preset=`

+: If specified, only build the given preset.
+Can be specified multiple times to build multiple presets.
+If not specified, all presets are built.
+See the `Presets` section for more information.

 ## Supported output formats

 The following output formats are supported: